sap-tutorials/Tutorials/tutorials/hxe-intel-nuc/hxe-intel-nuc.md

 ![Intel Nuc](nuc.png)

-This guide will help you decide on the [best possible system](http://www.intel.com/content/www/us/en/nuc/nuc-comparison.html) for your desired SAP HANA, express edition [flavor](http://www.sap.com/developer/tutorials/hxe-ua-version.html).
+This guide will help you decide on the [best possible system](http://www.intel.com/content/www/us/en/nuc/nuc-comparison.html) for your desired SAP HANA, express edition.

 > Graphic from Intel&reg;